- 1.No license is required to become a certified life coach in Texas — certification is voluntary but recommended for credibility

 Affiliate link · We may earn a commission at no extra cost to you

-How to Become a Life Coach in Texas
+How to Become a Certified Life Coach in Texas

 Texas offers one of the strongest coaching markets in the U.S. thanks to its massive population, corporate base, and business-friendly policies.
 The state's multiple major metros each offer distinct coaching niches — energy executives in Houston, tech leaders in Austin, corporate management in Dallas.